braxtonculver/blackwall/README.md

 ---

+## 🔨 Building Blackwall into an EXE

+Blackwall is written in PowerShell, but you can package it into a standalone `.exe` for easier distribution using **PS2EXE**.

+### Step 1 — Install PS2EXE
+Open PowerShell as Administrator and run:
+Install-Module -Name ps2exe -Scope CurrentUser

+If prompted about untrusted repositories, type Y and hit Enter.

+---

+### Step 2 — Convert the Script
+Navigate to the folder containing `blackwall.ps1` and run:
+Invoke-PS2EXE .\blackwall.ps1 .\blackwall.exe

+This will generate `blackwall.exe` in the same directory.

+---

+### Step 3 — Run the EXE
+You can now run Blackwall just like any other Windows program:
+.\blackwall.exe

+⚠️ Note: Antivirus software may flag the EXE because it modifies system components.
+This is expected due to the nature of what Blackwall does.

+---

+### Optional — Custom Icon
+You can add a custom icon by running:
+Invoke-PS2EXE .\blackwall.ps1 .\blackwall.exe -iconFile .\icon.ico

+---

 ## Intended Use

 **Blackwall** is designed for IT professionals, system administrators, and power users who need efficient, repeatable Windows setup processes across multiple systems.